mirai101/HADES/README.md

 **HADES**
-Advance scanner for config files left over, that may Contain usernames and passwords, also search for Cpanel, WordPress and Find WordPress plugins.
+Advance scanner for config files left over, that may Contain usernames and passwords, also search for Cpanel, WordPress-login and Find WordPress plugins.

 ![](image/hades.png)